CraigRUM/Scripts/README.md

 Scripts for my final year degree project.
-It involves a procedural generated world, with the goal of suplying said world with a stable ecology on animats (aka NPCs).
+It involves a procedural generated world, with the goal of suplying said world with a stable ecology of animats (aka NPCs).